rhyslwells/Data-Archive/content/standardised/How to do git commit messages properly.md

    - Wrap text at 72 characters.

 3. **Footer (Optional)**
-   - Include references to issues or pull requests (e.g., "Closes #123").
+   - Include references to issues or pull requests (e.g., "Closes").
    - Add any additional notes or metadata.

 ### **Good Examples**: